Toadstool-Stipe/toadstool/readme.md

 *Note:* Running Sass in memory will not generate actual CSS files.
 If you have CSS files in public/stylesheets, those will be served instead.
 If you edit your Sass, but don't see your changes in the browser, delete any CSS files in public/stylesheets.

+Running Sass in memory can also be quite slow, especially as your Sass library grows in size and complexity.

 ###Debug Sass
 By default your Sass will be run in [debug mode](http://goo.gl/a0UKV).
 By simply [changing your output](http://goo.gl/VN7g7) to `compressed`, this will over-ride the debugging and compress all your CSS for production.

 ##What is a Style Guide Framework?
 While bootstrap frameworks are all the rage, I feel that there are some things that they do very well and then some things that they do very poorly.
 What they do well is give a team/developer a quick spring board to get a new app up and running.
 For a team/developer that is light on UI skillz, that is a good thing.
 But what I have heard time and time again from one developer to the next is that as the app continues to mature this 'bootstrap' UI is now a burden to bear.